How entitlements are resolved

 |---|---|

-| Default value | The fallback value configured on the feature in the catalog. |
+| Default value | The fallback value configured on the feature in the catalog.
+Optional — features can be created with no default. |

-| Product grant | A value granted by a product included in the customer’s active subscription. |
+| Product grant | A value granted by a product included in the customer’s eligible subscription. |

 | Customer override | A value set directly on the customer.
 Overrides product grants and the default value. |